mhannani/fashionmnist/README.md

-# CIFAR Image classification
+# CIFAR Image classification using Tensorflow.

-In this repository, we aim to provide a deep learning workflow to classify images in the CIFAR-10 dataset using Keras.
+In this repository, we aim to provide a deep learning workflow to classify images in the CIFAR-10 dataset using Tensorflow.